 Exercise (lasts 15-30 minutes for set-up and testing):

 Wear loose, comfortable clothing and tennis shoes or close-toed shoes and bring a bottle of water to your test.
 Generally, you are able to go about your normal daily activities after the test.

 Commonly known as myocardial perfusion imaging, a nuclear stress test utilizes the distribution of an intravenous dose of the radiotracer (Tc-99m Sestamibi or Rubidium-82) to capture images of the blood flow using a special camera.
 Photos are taken before and after exercise to assess the patient’s arteries.
 The radioisotopes found within the heart muscles help identify areas of reduced blood flow During these exams, you will be closely monitored by healthcare personnel at the Heart Institute of East Texas to ensure you are well.
 The stress test can be a treadmill exercise, or a medication induced stress test.

 Who needs a stress test?

 - You have been experiencing chest pains or shortness of breath.

 - Experience a rapid heartbeat during exercise.

-- You’ve been diagnosed with coronary heart disease or recently suffered a heart attack.
+- You have been diagnosed with coronary heart disease or recently suffered a heart attack.

 - You had an angioplasty with or without stent placement.